fmunoz333/telecom-analytics-dashboard/README.md

 ## 👨‍💼 Role & Responsibilities

-As the **Lead Business Intelligence Analyst**, I was responsible for:
+For this project I was responsible for the end-to-end design, planning, and execution of this telecommunications analytics dashboard.
+My key responsibilities included:

 ### Strategic Planning
 - 🎯 Collaborated with stakeholders to define business requirements and KPIs